 It is important that we are able to identify who is our client.
 Therefore, unless otherwise indicated, we are entitled to assume that the person (including an individual, firm or company) providing us with the initial instructions in relation to a matter is our client, including persons buying our services.

-So, if for example, we accept instructions from lawyers (whether in the UK or abroad) they, and not the persons for whom they act, will be our client and responsible for settlement of all our invoices and for reimbursement of all our costs and expenses incurred in carrying out their instructions.
+So, if for example, we accept instructions from lawyers (whether in the UK or abroad) they will also be our client and responsible for settlement of all our invoices and for reimbursement of all our costs and expenses incurred in carrying out their instructions for the persons for whom they act.
 If the client wishes us to make invoices out to and accept payment from another person, then we shall be pleased to do this.
-However, the responsibility for settling such invoice remains with our client.
+However, the responsibility for settling such invoice remains with the instructing client.